andrew/ultimate-awesome/README.md

 - [awesome-talks](https://github.com/jeroenvdgulik/awesome-talks) - My mostly incomplete list of memorable talks that should probably be required material.
 - [security-study-tutorial](https://github.com/mykings/security-study-tutorial) - Summary of online learning materials.
 - [Find.Your.Purpose](https://github.com/OpenGenus/Find.Your.Purpose) - An exhaustive list of products with a purpose of making our World a better place to live in and to help you find your mission. .
+- [awesome-neural-sbi](https://github.com/smsharma/awesome-neural-sbi) - Community-sourced list of papers and resources on neural simulation-based inference.
 - [awesome-dropwizard](https://github.com/stve/awesome-dropwizard) - Java framework.
 - [bevy_awesome_prod](https://github.com/Vrixyz/bevy_awesome_prod) - My curated list of projects using bevy in production, preferably with a company or a business model in mind.
 - [awesome-generative-ai-companies](https://github.com/AlexChalakov/awesome-generative-ai-companies) - A curated list of Gеnerative AI companies, sorted by focus area and total fundraised amount.
+- [Awesome-CustomROM](https://github.com/ImKKingshuk/Awesome-CustomROM) - Awesome-CustomROM: Explore the World of Custom Android Experiences!
+Dive into a collection of the best Custom ROMs, featuring cutting-edge features, enhanced performance, and a vibrant developer community.
+Elevate your Android experience beyond the ordinary! 🌐🚀 #CustomROMs #AndroidDev #OpenSource #XiaomiEU #HyperOS #OriginOS.
 - [awesome-remote-sensing-vision-language-models](https://github.com/lzw-lzw/awesome-remote-sensing-vision-language-models) - Awesome-Remote-Sensing-Vision-Language-Models.
 - [awesome-expat](https://github.com/marceloboeira/awesome-expat) - :earth_americas: A curated list of resources for expats.
 - [awesome-oneapi](https://github.com/oneapi-community/awesome-oneapi) - An Awesome list of oneAPI projects.